-Picture this: You just moved to a new home, and you’re looking for a new set of armchairs.
-Your best options are three local businesses, so you go to their online stores to browse their catalog and eventually make a purchase.
-But, when you visit one of your favorite stores, you click the link to the “Armchair” category in their menu, and it takes you to an error page.
-You don’t get a carefully curated selection of great armchairs, you just get a 404.
+Picture this: You’ve just moved to a new home, and you’re looking for a new set of armchairs.
+Your best options are three local businesses, so you go to their online stores to browse their catalogue and eventually make a purchase.
+But when you visit one of your favourite stores, you click the link to the “Armchair” category in their menu, and it takes you to an error page.
+You don’t get a carefully curated selection of great armchairs; you just get a 404 error page.
 What happened?
 You just clicked on a broken link.

 A dead or broken link is a link that points to nowhere.
-When the broken links are internal (that is, pointing somewhere within your website), it’s usually due to two causes:
+In the case of internal links (pointing somewhere within your website), it’s usually due to two causes:

 - The website has been renamed or moved, its structure has changed, and internal links weren’t modified accordingly.

 - The content on the internal links has been moved or deleted.